 Hover mouse over image to pause slideshow

-Greetings everyone, I am standing in the Lambert-Kelly burial ground.
-The Lot contains the remains of eight members of the Lambert-Kelly family.
+The Lambert-Kelly burial ground lot contains the remains of eight members of the Lambert-Kelly family.
 The oldest is Peter Kelly born in Ireland in 1809.
 He died in Natchez in 1833.

 His wife, Rose Dougherty Kelly, born in County Down in 1817 died in Natchez 1861.
 Rose’s brother, James Dougherty, born in 1821 and died in Natchez in 1859.
 Captain James K. Lambert and his wife, (5.)
 Rose Kelly-Lambert, and their two sons: James K. Lambert (Jr) with his wife, (7.)
 Grace Wells Lambert, and, John Queqles Lambert, who died at 2 1/2 years old.